daekeun-ml/ggv2-cv-mlops-workshop/README.md

 ## 2. DLR Image Classification From Public Component
 ---
+Clone this github repo, then go to `2.byom-imgclassification-from-public-component` folder.

 ### Overview

 AWS has provided public components since IoT Greengrass v2, and you can freely import and deploy your models by modifying some logic without having to write code from scratch.